Trump Is Open To Visiting Russia If Putin Invites Him, White House Says

 There's also no indication about when Mueller's work might be complete.

-Trump and Putin may meet on the sidelines of an international conference at some point, the Russian government had said, but the upshot of Friday's back-and-forth appeared to be that the leaders don't expect to meet in person until 2019 at the earliest.
+Trump and Putin may meet on the sidelines of an international conference at some point, the Russian government had said, but the upshot of Friday's back-and-forth was that both leaders want another bilateral summit as well at some point.